 To see a light bulb or screwdriver

-Light bulbs and screwdrivers appear in the left margin of the editor when you move the caret into a line of code for which a Quick Action is available.
+In the left margin of the editor when you move the caret (cursor) into the applicable line of code

-Select either the down arrow next to the light bulb or the Show potential fixes link to display a list of Quick Actions that are available.
+To see potential fixes, select either the down arrow next to the light bulb or the Show potential fixes link.
+A list of available Quick Actions is displayed.